 70 Sci-Fi Writing Prompts for Teens: Ideas, Openings, and Visual Starters for the English Classroom

-I’ve always loved science fiction, not just for the spaceships or tech, but for the way it holds up a mirror to who we are and who we’re becoming.
-Whether it’s the quiet dread of Black Mirror or the eerie prescience of Ray Bradbury, sci-fi gives students space to explore morality, imagination, and consequence. all wrapped inside a story that doesn’t feel like a lecture.
-(If you want to go down that rabbit hole, I wrote more about teaching both Black Mirror and Bradbury here.)
+I’ve always loved science fiction writing, not just for the spaceships or futuristic technology, but for the way it holds up a mirror to who we are — and who we’re becoming.
+From the quiet dread of Black Mirror to the eerie prescience of Ray Bradbury, science fiction stories invite students to explore morality, imagination, power, and consequence, all wrapped inside a narrative that never feels like a lecture.
+(If you want to go further down that rabbit hole, I’ve written more about teaching both Black Mirror and Bradbury here.)

-These sci-fi writing prompts are designed to work with all kinds of students, from the confident creatives to the ones who say, “I don’t know what to write.”
-You’ll find opening lines, titles, closing lines, characters, settings, picture prompts, and full story starters.
-Whether you use them as warm-ups, homework, or part of a full genre unit, they’re built to spark something.
+These science fiction writing prompts are designed to work with all kinds of students — from confident creatives to the ones who say, “I don’t know what to write.”
+Inside this collection, you’ll find story starters, opening lines, titles, closing lines, characters, settings, and sci-fi picture prompts, giving students multiple entry points into science fiction creative writing.

 1. Plot Hooks